tonsky/AnyBar/README.md

 ## Custom images

 AnyBar can use user-local images if you put them under `~/.AnyBar`.
-E.g. if you have `~/.AnyBar/square@2x.png` present, send `"square"` to 1738 and it will be displayed.
+E.g. if you have `~/.AnyBar/square@2x.png` present, send `square` to 1738 and it will be displayed.
 Images should be 19×19px (or twice that for retina).

 ## Changelog